Ilikepizza2/react-savestate/readme.md

 -   Ensure that the state passed to Link is serializable to avoid any issues with preservation and retrieval.
 -   Utilize Route and Link components as replacements for traditional routing and navigation elements within your React application for improved performance and user experience.

-**Contributing:** Contributions to react-statesafe are welcome!
-Feel free to submit issues or pull requests on the GitHub repository: react-statesafe GitHub Repository
+**Contributing:** Contributions to react-savestate are welcome!
+Feel free to submit issues or pull requests on the GitHub repository: react-savestate GitHub Repository

 **License:** This project is licensed under the MIT License - see the LICENSE file for details.